FluidTYPO3/vhs/Documentation/ViewHelpers/Content/Info.rst

 ============================================

-ViewHelper to access data of the current content element record.
+ViewHelper to access data of a content element record.

 .. _fluidtypo3-vhs-content-info_arguments: